Speaker and minister engage in an unusual spat inside Bihar assembly | Politics

-The Bihar assembly on Wednesday witnessed an unusual angry exchange between the Speaker and a member of the state cabinet.
+The Bihar assembly on Wednesday witnessed an unusual angry exchange between the Speaker and a member of the state cabinet, following which Chief Minister Nitish Kumar said he will look into the matter.

 Speaker Vijay Kumar Sinha, who was a minister himself in the previous NDA government, was visibly shaken at the disdain shown towards the Chair by Samrat Chaudhary who holds the Panchayati Raj portfolio.

+Chief Minister Nitish Kumar, who arrived at the Vidhan Sabha premises in the second half, said he will look into the matter on Thursday since a considerable part of the day was taken up by the meeting with Prime Minister Narendra Modi on COVID-19 and later swearing in of 12 nominated members of the legislative council.

+He, however, expressed satisfaction that the minister later apologised to the speaker and assured that efforts will be made to apprise all members of ''the need to always remain respectful towards the Chair''.

-Nearly half an hour after the proceedings began at 11 am, Chaudhary rose to reply to a starred question from an MLA.
+Trouble had begun nearly half an hour after commencement of the proceedings at 11 am, Chaudhary rose to reply to a starred question from an MLA.

 The minister was told by the speaker that departments were also supposed to send replies online to his office but the same was not received for the question.